bcdev/zappend/README.md

 * Verify append dimension coordinates increase or decrease monotonically.
 * Verify coordinate deltas of append dimension to be constant.
-* Try getting along without using `xarray`, use `zarr` only, but honor the xarray `__ARRAY_DIMENSIONS__` attribute.
+* Try getting along without using `xarray`, use `zarr` only, but honor the xarray `_ARRAY_DIMENSIONS` attribute.
   This avoids extra magic and complexity.
-* Use it in xcube data stores for the `write_data()` method, as a parameter to enforce sequential writing of Zarrs as a robust option when a plain write fails.
+* Use it in xcube data stores for the `write_data()` method, as a parameter to enforce sequential writing of Zarr datasets as a robust option when a plain write fails.

 ## How it works